radvin1378/BashProject/README.txt

 This is a Terminal based application for entering and finding employee details.

-I got hold of this document(Project_Specifications.docx) and made the application just for practising bash scripting.
+I got hold of this document(Project_Specifications.docx) and made the application just for practicing bash scripting.

 NOTE: Read the Project_Specification.docx file carefully before installing.